 Your nonprofit’s brand is important: Your supporters know and recognize your organization’s logo, colors, and even typefaces.

-Your brand can also help create a sense of continuity for your donors; adding storytelling elements or information about your organization on your form helps remind donors of the impact they can make by supporting your work.
+Your brand can also create a sense of continuity for your donors.
+Adding storytelling elements or information about your organization on your form helps remind donors of the impact they can make by supporting your work.

 Here’s some good news: Any online fundraising platform you use to create your donation form should allow you to add brand elements to your page!